What Scientists Have Learned About the Novel Coronavirus So Far

 While at home, children are forced to stay indoors, away from their friends, and told to avoid touching their faces and to keep washing hands.
 They hear their parents discussing the news about deaths and the number of infected people.
 Loved ones getting infected, parents worrying about food and their financial issues, and how the situation is affecting their professional lives can all take a toll on the emotional well-being of children.

 It is difficult for them to see a loved one infected which can be a cause of distress.
 Also, it is not easy for kids to see their parents struggling through a difficult situation.
-With schools and parks closed (although some are beginning to open up), being at home and unable to go outside is another stressor, all yielding to psychological implications.
+With schools and parks closed, being at home and unable to go outside is another stressor, all yielding to psychological implications.

 Parents must be aware of how this crisis affects their children and they can take preventative actions.
 Here are a few of what parents can do to help their kids maintain a normal life during this pandemic: